Mofiz-Usmani/python-playground/README.md

 Virtual Environments and Package Management

-📊 Python Libraries
+📊 PYTHON LIBRARIES

-NumPy – Numerical computing
+NumPy – Numerical Computing

-Pandas – Data manipulation and analysis
+Pandas – Data Manipulation and Analysis

-Matplotlib – Data visualization
+Matplotlib – Data Visualization

-💻 Mini Projects & Practice
+💻 MINI PROJECTS & PRACTICE

-Beginner-friendly coding exercises
+Beginner-Friendly Coding Exercises

-Logic-building and problem-solving
+Logic Building and Problem Solving

-Hands-on small projects to reinforce concepts
+Small Hands-on Projects to Reinforce Concepts

-🎯 Goals
+🎯 GOALS

-✅ Learn Python from basics to advanced
+✅ Learn Python from Basics to Advanced
-✅ Practice coding challenges regularly
+✅ Practice Coding Challenges Regularly
-✅ Build practical projects to apply concepts
+✅ Build Practical Projects to Apply Concepts
-✅ Prepare for AI, ML, and Full-Stack integration using Python
+✅ Prepare for AI, ML, and Full-Stack Integration using Python

-🔗 References
+🔗 REFERENCES

 📺 CodeWithHarry Python Playlist

 📘 Official Python Documentation

-⚡ Contributions
+⚡ CONTRIBUTIONS

 This is a personal learning repository, but contributions are always welcome!
 If you’d like to suggest improvements, share exercises, or contribute ideas — feel free to open a pull request or issue. 💡

-✨ Learning never stops — keep coding, keep growing! 🧑‍💻
+✨ Learning Never Stops — Keep Coding, Keep Growing! 🧑‍💻